ngtranthanhtoan/business-301-executive-leadership/chapter-06-decision-architecture.md

-# Executive Leadership 301 — Chapter 6: Decision Architecture
+# Chapter 6: Decision Architecture

 ## Why This Chapter Matters
 As an executive, you’re less valuable as a **decision maker** and more valuable as a **decision architect** — designing **how** and **where** decisions get made so the organization can act fast without chaos.